MissStrong/ICS4U/Unit 1/Note 6 - Loops.md

 ### While Loops

-You would generally use a *while loop* when you know how to tell when the block of code should stop being running repeatedly.
+We would generally use a *while loop* when we know how to tell when the block of code should stop being running repeatedly.

 Here is the general structure of a *while loop*.